AswinBalamurugan/llama3-local-rag/README.md

 Please refer: [My Project Collection](https://github.com/AswinBalamurugan/Machine_Learning_Projects/blob/main/README.md)

-# Local-RAG: A Retrieval-Augmented Generation Chatbot with Chroma Database and Llama3 Model
+# Local-RAG: A Chatbot with Chroma Database and Llama3 Model

 ## Aim
 The primary aim of this project is to develop a local-RAG chatbot that can efficiently handle large volumes of text data and provide responses to user queries.